-- 14. Small and medium enterprises (SMEs) are particularly vulnerable to climate risks.
+- non-linear, cascading, and unprecedented, as certain thresholds and tipping points are reached, and may have catastrophic consequences.
+Indigenous peoples, who make up around 15 percent of the world's extreme poor and just five percent of the global population, are protecting 80 percent of the world's remaining biodiversity.
+Indigenous knowledge and practices are crucial to strengthening climate reslience. - 14.
+Small and medium enterprises (SMEs) are particularly vulnerable to climate risks.
 Extreme events impact businesses by damaging buildings and assets, disrupting production processes and supply chains, increasing prices of inputs, and changing demand for produced goods.
-However, SMEs often do not have an understanding of future climate risks nor the technical and financial capacity to adopt comprehensive risk management strategies.
-These limitations result in SMEs making business decisions today that lock in future risks. - 15.
+However, SMEs often do not have an understanding of future climate risks, nor the technical and financial capacity to adopt comprehensive risk management strategies.
+These limitations result in SMEs making business decisions today that lock in future risks.
+At the same time, SMEs are a driver for innovation.
+There is a growing number of social entrepeneurs among SMEs who are not solely profit-oriented, but want to contribute to tackling the climate and development risks and produce innovative technologies or solutions that can help to strengthen resilience.
+However, incentives for massive deployment and diffusion of such technologies and solutions are largely lacking.
+Currently, SMEs are not eligible for grants from the major climate funds, while commercial loan rates in most developing countries are much higher than in developed countries.
+This is a major barrier for SMEs-led resilience projects targetting the most vulnerable communities and ecosystems, where despite the huge potential transformative impact, not enough revenues can be realized to pay back commercial loans. - 15.
 Central banks and international finance institutions recognize climate change as a financial risk.
 Severe weather and climate events are a frequent source of contingent liabilities in emerging markets, and they can be a direct cause of sovereign defaults as they drain government finances and curb economic growth.
 Current and growing exposure to natural hazards will impact sovereign creditworthiness and make borrowing more expensive for developing countries, especially for SIDS.
 The financial impacts of climate change could propagate through markets before the actual impacts occur.
 As markets start to price climate risks, commercial banks, insurers, and investors might be more cautious, or even withdraw from particularly vulnerable regions or countries.
-This can influence expected rates of return for investors, as well as investment attractiveness, thus affecting flows into perceived high-risk countries. - 16.
-Accelerated warming puts countries at serious risk of experiencing adaptation increasing the potential for significant and long-lasting harm.
+This can influence expected rates of return for investors, as well as investment attractiveness, thus affecting flows into perceived highrisk countries. - 16.
+Accelerated warming puts countries at serious risk of experiencing adaptation limits, increasing the potential for significant and long-lasting harm.
 The IPCC AR6 determines that as climate risk increases, so does the likelihood of exceeding adaptation limits, i.e., after a certain point it may not be possible to adapt and the result will be loss and damage.
 Adaptation limits can be "hard", i.e., when adaptation actions are not feasible to avoid risks like when small islands become uninhabitable due to sea level rise, and "soft," when communities do not have the resources to access adaptation solutions.
 Loss and damage can result from extreme weather events, like floods and tropical cyclones, and slow-onset changes, such as sea level rise, ocean acidification and salinization, and land degradation.
 In some cases, the damage can be permanent, such as loss of lives, settlements, livelihoods, ecosystems, and culture.
 Examples of lingering consequences of climate change are already being witnessed, especially in SIDS.
-In Fiji, the coastal village of Vunidogola was relocated one kilometer inland under the government's climate change program and several others have been identified for potential moves due to coastal erosion and seawater intrusion.
+In Fiji, the coastal village of Vunidogola was relocated one kilometer inland under the government's climate change program30 and several others have been identified for potential moves due to coastal erosion and seawater intrusion.